Can A Loan Modification Get Your Mortgage Back On Track?

 4. Write A Letter Of Hardship

-The final piece of your loss mitigation application will be a letter of hardship.
+The final piece of your loss mitigation application: a letter of hardship.
+This step isn’t necessary for everyone, but if one is requested of you, it’s helpful to know what it is and what should go in it.
 This document must clearly explain why you’re having trouble making your mortgage payments.

 - A header that provides your name, contact information and loan number.
 In the introduction, you should specify why you’re seeking a loan modification.

-Your body paragraph should concisely explain the circumstances that have made or will likely make you fall behind in your payments and why the situation is out of your control.
+- The body paragraph should concisely explain the circumstances that have made or will likely make you fall behind in your payments and why you cannot gain control over the situation.

-You should conclude by letting the lender know you’re seeking a loan modification so you can uphold your obligation, and provide the name of any financial counselor you’ve consulted during the process.
+- Conclude by letting the lender know you’re seeking a loan modification so you can uphold your obligation and provide the name of any financial counselor you’ve consulted during the process.

 5. Accept Or Deny An Offer